khalid-hussain/shaheen/chap16.md

-Musa said, "Had I not known that given the circumstances we were able to defend the four walls of Granada, then, I would have joined the ranks of your mujahideen as an ordinary soldier but I am sure that with your help we can win this war.
+Musa said, "Had I not known that given the circumstances we were able to defend the four walls of Granada, then, I would have joined the ranks of your mujāhidīn as an ordinary soldier but I am sure that with your help we can win this war.
 Even now, more than one hundred thousand volunteers can be recruited in Granada."